GerHobbelt/grunt-version-bump/README.md

 #Overview
-A grunt plugin for bumping a version property in JSON files
+A grunt plugin for bumping a version property in JSON files.
+Can work with many semantic version formats and others out of the box, from short `major.minor` up to advanced `major.minor.patch-stage.build`.

 #Getting Started
 The plugin requires Grunt ~0.4.2